Louis Lépine: The modernisation of the police

-Lépine is credited as the founder of modern French policing.
-At the time of his first tenure the police had become renowned for corruption and low standards, trust between the police and the public was very low.
+Lépine is credited as a founder of modern French policing.
+At the time of his first tenure the police had become renowned for corruption and low standards: trust between the police and the public was very low.
 Lépine recognised that if France was not to relapse into military government the relationship between the civil police and the public had to change to become one of mutual trust.
 The assassination in Lyon in June 1894 of President Carnot, the 5th President of the Republic was the impetus for Lépine to introduce measures to overhaul policing in France.

 Thus he set an agenda of reform, that was continued during his second period in office, beginning by carefully codified police procedures and regulations, improving the professional quality of the police force with the introduction of examinations and promotions and by introducing forensic science into the work of the detective.
 It was during his time as prefect of police that fingerprinting became established as a method of identification.
 The examinations for police that he instituted were very thorough: the tests for example included determining methods of forgery and examining lock components involved in a burglary so as to tell if a lock had been picked.
 As befits his training as a lawyer, his was the first prefecture to introduce criminology into policing and to examine the psychology of criminals.

 Amongst his other innovations, he introduced the white stick for directing traffic and established the river-boat brigade and armed police bicycle units.
 He installed a series of 500 telephone warning boxes to alert the public and fire services to fire, and he began the reorganisation of traffic movements within Paris by introducing one-way systems and roundabouts.